Silverminer007/Shrines/CUSTOM_STRUCTURES.md

 # Adding custom structures

-you would love to see your builded structures appearing in new worlds?
-You're right here!
+You'd love to see your own structures appear in new worlds?
+We've got your back!

 To add a custom structure using the [Shrines mod](https://www.curseforge.com/minecraft/mc-mods/shrines-structures) there are two ways, but both start same:

 1. First build your structure!
 2. Decide how your structure should be named
-3. Export your structure to file using structure-blocks (vanilla)
+3. Export your structure to a file using structure-blocks (vanilla)
 4. Start minecraft at least one time with the latest version of the mod

 Here you have to decide: